webDaMedienGmbH/Magento-Automated-Server-Configuration/Magento-2/CentOS-7/README.md

 waiting for php 7.0 <br/>
-all rpm packages not ready yet
+all rpm packages not ready yet<br/>
+pecl-redis pecl-lzf